-The default mutator for OrientedPoint adds Gaussian noise to yaw while leaving pitch and roll unchanged, using the three standard deviations (for yaw/pitch/roll respectively) given by the orientationStdDev property.
+The default mutator for OrientedPoint adds Gaussian noise to yaw, pitch and roll, using the three standard deviations (for yaw/pitch/roll respectively) given by the orientationStdDev property.
 It then also applies the mutator for Point.

-The default mutator for OrientedPoint adds Gaussian noise to yaw, pitch and roll according to orientationStdDev.
 By default the standard deviations for pitch and roll are zero so that, by default, only yaw is mutated.